Easy Vegan Alfredo Sauce (in 10-Minutes)

 - 1/2 cup raw cashews

-- 1 cup plant milk such as almond
+- 1 cup plant milk almond, soy, cashew, etc.

 - 1 teaspoon white wine vinegar or lemon juice